Historic counties of England: Recognition of historic county boundaries

 "the tapestry of England's historic counties is one of the bonds which draws our nation together".

 Sussex and Yorkshire, both historic counties and long abandoned as units for administrative purposes, have continued to be widely recognised as cultural regions, significant in sport and used by many organisations as regional units.
 These counties, and several others, have a county day in which the culture and history of the historic county is celebrated; many of these county days were created in the 21st century.

 A direct action group, CountyWatch, was formed in 2004 to remove what its members consider to be wrongly placed county boundary signs that do not mark the historic or traditional county boundaries of England and Wales.
 They have removed, resorted or erected a number of what they claim to be "wrongly sited" county boundary signs in various parts of England.
 For instance, in Lancashire 30 signs were removed.
 CountyWatch has been criticised for such actions by the councils that erected the signs: Lancashire County Council pointed out that the taxpayers would have to pay for the signs to be re-erected.

 The only political party with a manifesto commitment to restore the boundaries and political functions of all ancient counties, including Middlesex and Monmouthshire, is the English Democrats Party.

+In 2026, a bid proposing that the new unitary authority area West Surrey, which covers the Spelthorne area of historic Middlesex, should use the name "West Surrey and South Middlesex" was agreed by Surrey County Council.